|Nutrition Facts (per serving)|

 - 1 large or 2 small packages (6 ounces total) cherry or raspberry flavored gelatin

-- 2 cups boiling water, divided
+- 2 cups boiling water (divided)

-- 1 can (14 ounces) jellied cranberry sauce
+- 1 (14-ounce) can jellied cranberry sauce

 - 1/4 cup lemon juice

-- 8 ounces cream cheese, softened
+- 8 ounces cream cheese (softened)

-- 1/4 cup powdered sugar, optional
+- Optional: 1/4 cup powdered sugar

 - 1 cup heavy whipping cream

-- 1/2 cup chopped walnuts or pecans
+- 1/2 cup walnuts or pecans (chopped)

 Lightly oil a 9-inch square pan or spray with nonstick cooking spray.

 Pour the mixture into the prepared pan.
 Cover with plastic wrap and refrigerate for 1 to 2 hours, until firm.

 In another bowl, beat the whipping cream until stiff peaks form.
 With the mixer on low speed, blend about half of the whipped cream into the cream cheese mixture.
-With a spatula, fold the remaining whipped cream into the cream cheese mixture.

-- Spread the cream cheese mixture over the chilled cranberry gelatin mixture.
+Spread the cream cheese mixture over the chilled cranberry gelatin mixture.
 Sprinkle with the nuts.

-- Cover and chill for 2 hours before serving.
+Cover and chill for 2 hours before serving.

-- To serve, cut into squares and lift out with a flexible spatula.
+To serve, cut into squares and lift out with a flexible spatula.